 At first, I found this almost unbearably painful.
 For a long while, the only time I cried was on Sunday, and I usually had to run to my car at the end of Sacrament Meeting so that I wouldn’t start in front of people, because it wasn’t the attractive kind of crying.
-Of all the losses I suffered, the loss of my sense of myself as good Mormon girl was the one that most provoked huge, heaving, copiously snotty sobs.
-And yet, in a beautiful, gracious paradox, in losing that self–the good Mormon girl, the bishop’s daughter, the Elders’ Quorum president’s wife, the would-be Model Molly–I found a happier one.
+Of all the losses I suffered, the loss of my sense of myself as a good Mormon girl was the one that most provoked huge, heaving, copiously snotty sobs.
+And yet, in a beautiful, gracious paradox, in losing that self–the good Mormon girl, the bishop’s daughter, the Elders’ Quorum president’s wife, the would-be Model Molly–I found a happier and (I hope) better one.
 Because I can’t prove any more that I’m as good as I want everyone to think I am, I’m freed from the futile and ultimately self-centered effort of trying to earn everyone’s good opinion.
 I’m free to notice and appreciate and love my sisters and brothers because I no longer fear their judgment.
 It turns out, of course, that they never were judging me as harshly as I had feared; I know now, in a way I somehow couldn’t feel before, because I was too busily engaged in judging them, how essentially good and kind most people are, that they look right past the ashes on my forehead to see me.
 I see so much more when I look into people’s eyes than when I was anxiously looking over my own shoulder.

 I wouldn’t have chosen these ashes; it is likely evidence of my great pride that I had to be thus compelled to be humble.
 But I can wear them almost gladly now, grateful that public confession puts private shame into perspective, makes it small in the face of God’s mercy and the fellowship of the Saints.